Author: Lem Chuck Moth

 The Cham Identity

-THE COSMOGONY OF PO NOGAR
+THE COSMOGONY OF PO-NOKOR

-The Formation of the Anammite World *
+The Rise of the Yueh-Shih

-The statement that Ta-Yueh-Shih was defeated by the Hsiung-nu might have been overstated.
-It could be as well that Hiong Nu was a new generation of Ta-Yueh-Shih leadership and that their expansion toward the west resulted in the Yesh Chih taking hold of Parthia.
+The statement that the Ta Yueh-Shih was defeated by the Hsiung-Nu might have been overstated.
+It could be as well that the Hiong-Nu was just a new generation of Ta-Yueh-Shih and that their expansion toward the west resulted in the Yueh-Shih taking hold of Parthia.
 According to the Tibetain Tradition, the Chao Yueh-Shih made their migration south and settled among the Tian tribesmen.
 At first, they had to adjust to the Indigenous Kun-lun people, but in no time started to be more aggressive toward them.
 Through trick and ruse, they wrested the control of the village headmen position from the local people.
 That was just the start and as we shall see later, the next movement of both the Ta and Chao Yueh-Shih are much broader and sinister than that.
 In concord to the campaign of Marduk, their next campaign in the extension of the Anunnaki's world was worldwide.
 In China, aIt started in China when a faction of Ta-Yueh-Shih was seen emerging to defeat the Quin dynasty and formed the next Han Dynasty of China.
-On the same development, the Chao Yueh-shih moved south to mix with the Chiang (Xiang) leadership to become the Tchou native rulers of Prey Nokor (Prey Nokor: The Kingdom of Hiong Wang: The Stieng's account of the Tchou Dynasty).
-Another group of Ta-Yueh-Shih stayed to resist the Quin and after winning over them, moved into the Chinese continent to form the new Han dynasty.
-Taking hold of the central Chinese court, the Han brought the Chinese Empire into a new era.
-Confucianism was systematically formed to become the backbone of the Chinese aristocratic culture.
-Looking closely, this religious movement owed its philosophical concepts to the Sakan legacies of northern Mongolian cultures.
-The Yin-Yang cosmology for instance had been found in all Sakan communities as remote as the Indonesian archipelago, independently from Confucianism.
+On the same development, the Chao Yueh-Shih moved south to replace the native rulers of the Tsu State (Prey-Nokor: The Fall of the Hiong-Wang Kingdom: The Remnant of the Tsu Dynasty).
+Their presence in the Tsu country resulted in the apparition of the Nan-Yueh and the one hundred Yueh communities in the southern part of the Chinese continent.
+Taking control of China, the Han adopted Confucianism that became the base of the Chinese administration according to a centralized state' s bureaucracy systejm (Notes: Confucianism' s conception).
 During its apogee, the Han controlled the Silk roads to the eastern tip of Parthia of the Kambojan Empire.
-This expansion, typical of the Han venture, would not let rivalry to stand in their way and Parthia was their next target.
-The conquest of the Kushan Empire over Parthia opened the silk-road all the way from China to Middle East.
-Apparently the Han had achieved their goal of reaching to the Western Ta-tsin without going through Parthia as a middle agent (Notes: The Western Ta-tsin).
-As anything else beside the Han were considered as barbarians, they justified themselves to conquer the world for the greatness of their race.
-The feeling had been transplanted in many other parts of the world contributing to later worldwide crisis in many occurrences.
-In the south, the eviction of the Kamara court from Jinnan along with the control of Kiao-tche was not a coincidence.
-It was part of a worldwide development of the Cham Empire, carried through by the Han dynasty.
-The global arrangement would set China of the Han dynasty a step closer to its goal as the center of the world if the Sakan Clan had not been subjected to the same life-cycle rule of the law of karma.
-As the old saying says, what goes up must come down, the next phase of the Sakan development was the divergence.
+This expansion that was typical of the Han Culture, would not let rivalry to stand in their way and Parthia was their next target.
+The conquest of the Kushan over Parthia opened the silk-road all the way from China to Middle East.
+Apparently the Han had achieved their goal of commercial engaging with the Western Ta-Tsin without going through Parthia as a middle agent (Notes: The Western Ta-Tsin).
+As anything else beside the Hans were considered inferior, they justified themselves to conquer the world for the greatness of their race.
+The feeling had been transplanted in many other parts of the world making its contribution to later worldwide crises in many occurrences.
+In the south, the eviction of the Tchou control from Jinnan along with the foundation of Kiao-Tche was not a coincidence.
+It was part of a worldwide Cham development that was carried through by the Han dynasty.
+The global arrangement would set China a step closer to its goal as the center of the world if they had not been subjected to the same life-cycle rule of the law of karma.
+As the old saying says, what goes up must come down, the next phase of the Sakan development was concerning about its divergence.
 According to the Cham Cosmology, the Sakan world soon lost its supremacy and started to diverge through the world of men.

 The Chinese followed the Chinese, The Javanese followed the Javanese and the Chams followed the Chams.